CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 ###Deploying CONNECT from a Direct perspective

-When running `ant install` to create a local glassfish instance, certificates are automatically generated and placed in the following default stores (which are configurable through the `local.install.properties` file:
+When running `ant install` to create a local glassfish instance, only the default domain "direct.example.org" is configurred in the agent settings by default.

-    achors.jks - to store the trust anchors of trusted HISPs. example-store.jks - to store the public keys of trusted HISPs. exmple-key.jks - to store the local HISP private key.

-As part of the `ant deploy.connect` command (which is executed as part of `ant install`) stores are referenced via the `smtp.agent.config.xml`.
+#####Configure local HISP Private Key
+The Local HISP private/public key pair can be configured in the Agent Settings using the below.
+     #Generate PKCS12 key pair

+#####Configure public keys of trusted HISPs

+#####Configure trust anchors of trusted HISPs

 __Note:__ When deploying to glassfish using the ant scripts, any changes made to the glassfish config directory will be overwritten with the configs from the CONNECT properties jar.